boostkpi/docs.github.io/docs/data-import/data-sources/source/bigquery.md

 A file will be downloaded to your computer, which you can upload in your BoostKPI dashboard (*Import* > *Connections* > *Add Connection*)

+### Testing the JSON Key and the Permissions
+You can use the *gcloud* and *bq* tool on command line to test the permissions.
+Use the following steps:

+1. gcloud config set project *project_name*
+2. gcloud auth activate-service-account --key-file *path_to_json_key*
+3. bq query --nouse_legacy_sql 'SELECT * from INFORMATION_SCHEMA.TABLES;'

 ## Additional Documentation
+If you need to, you can limit BoostKPI's access to certain BigQuery datasets.
+To do so:

+1. Just provide *BigQuery Job User* permission at the project level, as above.
+2. Go to your BigQuery console, click the dataset, click *Sharing* > *Permissions* > *Add principal*.
+Add the email address of the service account key.

+To test whether the key works, just modify the steps above to add the dataset name to the *bq query* command.
+For example, if BoostKPI just has access to the analytics dataset, run

+bq query --nouse_legacy_sql 'SELECT * from analytics.INFORMATION_SCHEMA.TABLES;'

 For more details and advanced configurations, refer to the official [BigQuery Documentation](https://cloud.google.com/bigquery/docs).